 Several factors affect the performance of paid ad campaigns.
 Wrong audience targeting, low ad budget, and poor material could result in poor-performing campaigns.
 It may seem unclear initially, but trust me, it eventually gets easy-peasy once you get the hang of it.

 Enough introduction; let’s get to it!

 Paid Ads Help Create Demand

-When a product or service lacks demand, PPC (pay per click) advertisement is a helpful tool to make your product/service visible to potential buyers.
+When a product or service lacks demand, PPC (pay-per-click) advertisement is a helpful tool to make your product/service visible to potential buyers.
 Brands should be in the product-market fit.
-Product-market fit is when the products or services are already creating demand from buyers, making it a key driver for startup growth.
+Product-market fit is when the products or services are already creating buyer demand, making it a key driver for startup growth.
 The better your product-market fit is, the easier it will be to convince prospects to buy your product or service — eventually making PPC ads much more effective.

 Paid Ads Provide Transparent Results

 Remember when advertisers relied on billboards, posters, and television commercials?
 These advertising mediums are expensive, yet you cannot track the exact number of people who have seen and bought your products or services—so much money is spent for many uncertain results.

 Digital ad campaigns are the opposite.
 Advertisers can start with a small budget, and results are traceable.
 You will know precisely who was targeted, their location, and when they saw the ads.

 The success of paid advertising campaigns is determined by the difference between the cost of customer acquisition and the cost of customer retention.
 If the products/service you offer does not have a product-market fit, your customer lifetime value is zero.